DeskDirector/docs/docs/_contents/admin/home/announcement.md

 * User groups (Admin [1.26](/configs/release-notes/admin/v1.26.1), Portal [3.22](/configs/release-notes/portal/v3.22), TECH [1.39](/configs/release-notes/tech/v1.39))
 * Customizable colour for client portal (Admin [1.25](/configs/release-notes/admin/v1.25.1))
 * Improve tickets list for TECH portal (TECH [1.39](/configs/release-notes/tech/v1.39))

+### Deprecation announcement

+* Legacy chat, old client portal tick UI v1, old menu system, portal v1.
+With latest release on group tickets, attachments, ticket lists etc. Those old UI became obsolete.
+We are planning to remove setting under [Feature Preview](/configs/portal/features/preview), also remove API related to those old interface by end of Jan 2022.
+* HUD (Heads up and display).
+This is an old TECH portal, which we released around 2013 and ended application life on 2017.
+The only purpose at moment is to serve legacy chat system.
+Any API related to this platform will be removed.
+* Legacy client portal.
+More specifically, WPF(C#) client portal which been released and used by customer between 2012 and 2016.
+All API related to that platform will be released within next few months.

+From our internal data, pretty much all users have been switched away from those legacy system.
+Impact of the deprecation is close to zero.